loganventer/CHAP2/CHAP2API/.http/README.md

 - Controllers inherit from `ChapControllerAbstractBase` for consistent logging
 - Choruses use GUID-based identification for unique file storage
 - Enum values default to NotSet (0) when not specified
 - Case-insensitive name validation prevents duplicate choruses
+- Search is optimized for real-time performance with multiple search modes